Family and relationship problems

 Abuse can happen to anyone and it can take many different forms.
 Financial abuse, sexual abuse, emotional and verbal abuse, physical abuse (also referred to as domestic violence), and neglect are all ways in which a person can suffer in an abusive relationship.
 The abuse may take place within the family, or it may be a carer, friend, or anyone else who comes into contact with you and your family.

 If you are worried about someone who may be suffering abuse, or if you are experiencing this yourself, there are people who can help you.
-See our sections on Adult abuse and Personal safety for details of where you can go for help and advice.

 If you or someone in your family suffers from an addiction it can be an extremely difficult situation to live with.
 Alcohol or drug dependency, or an addiction to gambling, can cause huge problems for everyone involved.
 Finances, health and relationships may all suffer as a result of the addiction.
 There are many organisations that can help if you, a family member or a friend is affected by any of these issues.